Lokalise illustration for localization issues

 Assigning keys to platforms and files

 First of all, you can assign translation keys to one or more platforms, namely Web, Android, iOS, and Other.
 This way, you can control which keys to download for specific formats.
-For example, if a key is assigned to Web and iOS platforms, it will be exported when choosing JSON and Apple XLIFF formats.
-However, it won’t become a part of the bundle when choosing Android XML.
+For example, if a key is assigned to the Web and iOS platforms, it will be exported when choosing the JSON and Apple XLIFF formats.
+Likewise, it won’t become a part of the bundle when choosing Android XML.

 You can assign translation keys to separate files.
 Moreover, if the key belongs to multiple platforms, file names can be customized separately.
 Using this feature, you may control which key should be placed into which file during export.